alidanapour/chip8_emulator/Product_Document.md

         6. Throughout the duration of the game, the system will spawn random enemies based on difficulty level.
         7. Throughout the duration of the game, the system will move the enemies to the left each frame.
         8. Throughout the duration of the game, the system will draw the rabbit in the appropriate place depending on if the rabbit is falling or jumping (via user input for the latter).
-        9. -Throughout the duration of the game, the system will update the score (+1 when level 1 enemy avoided. +2 for level 2/3 enemies avoided).
+        9. Throughout the duration of the game, the system will update the score (+1 when level 1 enemy avoided. +2 for level 2/3 enemies avoided).
         10. If the player touches an enemy, the game will terminate display a game over screen with the score displayed.
         11. If the player reaches max score (20 - level 1, 100 - level 2, 255 - level 3), the game ends and displays a game win animation.
 The score of the player is also displayed.
         12. If the player chooses to play again via input, the game reinitialized and game flow resumes at point 'b'